rajesh-adk-137/simple_rag_app/README.md

 ## Configuration

-The application uses default settings, but you can configure:
+The application uses default settings, but one can configure:

 - Chunk size for text splitting (in `pdf_processor.py`)
 - Number of retrieved chunks (in `rag_model.py`)